Nerdparth/Nerdparth/README.md

 Passionate about innovation and development, I focus on implementing unique and transformative ideas.

 - 🌍 I'm based in India
-- ✉️ You can contact me at Parth Kapoor
+- ✉️ You can contact me at parthkapoor@ishappening.live
 - 🚀 I'm currently working on Happening
 - 🧠 I'm learning Machine Learning
 - 🤝 I'm open to collaborating on Websites and Software Development.